 - Although information at this time regarding COVID-19 is limited in pregnant patients, data suggest that pregnant women are at the same risk of contracting the virus as non-pregnant people.

-- However, according to the CDC, pregnant people might be at an increased risk for severe illness from COVID-19 compared to non-pregnant people.
-Additionally, a recent study from the CDC shows that pregnant women may be more likely to have severe illness and be hospitalized from COVID-19 than non-pregnant women, and may be at an increased risk of adverse pregnancy outcomes such as preterm birth.
+- However, according to the CDC, pregnant people are at an increased risk for severe illness and death from COVID-19 compared to non-pregnant people.
+A recent study from the CDC shows that pregnant women may be more likely to have severe illness and be hospitalized from COVID-19 than non-pregnant women, and may be at an increased risk of adverse pregnancy outcomes such as preterm birth.
 The study also shows that non-hispanic black pregnant women have been affected more than other pregnant women.

 - The CDC recommends that pregnant women and individuals who live with them take the necessary precautions to prevent contracting the virus including washing hands or using hand sanitizer with at least 60% alcohol, wearing masks, avoiding touching your face, and practicing social distancing.

 - It is known that pregnant women are more likely to contract the seasonal influenza and other respiratory viruses compared to non-pregnant individuals.
 It is important to keep this in mind and to be cautious by practicing social distancing and maintaining good personal hygiene.